blprickett/Hidden-Structure-MaxEnt/README.md

 ## Output Files
 - The script creates two kinds of output files:
   - The main output files for each language are identical to the training data files, except that:
-    - Constraint weights are included,
+    - Constraint weights are included...
     - ...And the learner's expected probabilities (p_LE) are included in addition to the training data probabilities (p_TD in the output files)
   - A summary "successes" file is also printed, telling you which of the languages were successfully converged on (where success is defined as assigning >90% probability to each SR with a probability of 1 in the training data).